DOE-COMMS/Q-POP-SHAARP.ml/README.md

 If you've used **♯SHAARP**._ml_ in any publication of you, please cite the references:
 1. **Zu, R., Wang, B., He, J. et al. Optical second harmonic generation in anisotropic multilayers with complete multireflection of linear and nonlinear waves using ♯SHAARP.ml package** **of Linear and Nonlinear Waves using ♯SHAARP._ml_ Package. npj Comput Mater 10, 64 (2023), [https://www.nature.com/articles/s41524-024-01229-2](https://www.nature.com/articles/s41524-024-01229-2)**
 2. **Zu, R., Wang, B., He, J. et al. Analytical and numerical modeling of optical second harmonic generation in anisotropic crystals using ♯SHAARP package. npj Comput Mater 8, 246 (2022). [https://doi.org/10.1038/s41524-022-00930-4](https://doi.org/10.1038/s41524-022-00930-4)**

-## Acknowledgement
-This development of the software was supported as part of the Computational Materials Sciences Program funded by the U.S. Department of Energy, Office of Science, Basic Energy Sciences, under Award No. DE-SC0020145.